djradon/public-notes/t.cs.duck-typing.md

 - https://devopedia.org/duck-typing
   - [[p.hasHighlight]]
     - What really matters is if the object has the particular methods/attributes at run time.
-Duck typing is therefore often supported by [[t.cs.languages.dynamic-languages]].
+Duck typing is therefore often supported by [[t.cs.languages.typed.dynamically]].